OtakuRoom/OtakuRoom/README.md

 ## Introduction

-"OtakuRoom" is a software for creating and sharing photo albums, free and no Ads.
+"OtakuRoom" is a software for creating and sharing albums, free and no Ads.
 It innovatively adopts distributed encryption technology.
 Users can freely share their creations, all data is encrypted, and would not upload to the server, which fully protects user privacy.

 ## Install